OctopusDeploy/docs/docs/administration/upgrading/legacy/upgrading-from-octopus-2.6.5-2018.10lts/backup-2.6.md

 ## Encrypted Backups

 The Octopus database is encrypted, and so are the backups.
-The backups are encrypted using your Octopus Server "master key", a randomly generated string.
-This master key will be needed if you ever plan to restore the database to a new server.
+The backups are encrypted using your Octopus Server "Master Key", a randomly generated string.
+This Master Key will be needed if you ever plan to restore the database to a new server.

 ### Your Master Key

-When Octopus is installed, it generates a random string which will be used as the master key.
-You will need to know your master key if you ever hope to restore an Octopus backup on another server.
+When Octopus is installed, it generates a random string which will be used as the Master Key.
+You will need to know your Master Key if you ever hope to restore an Octopus backup on another server.

-Making a copy of your master key is easy:
+Making a copy of your Master Key is easy:

 1. Open the **Octopus Manager** from the start menu/start screen:

    ![](images/3277161.png)

-2. Click **Copy master key to clipboard...**:
+2. Click **Copy Master Key to clipboard...**:

    ![](images/3277158.png)

-3. Paste the master key into a text editor or a secure enterprise password manager, and save it:
+3. Paste the Master Key into a text editor or a secure enterprise password manager, and save it:

 ## Backup Now